Plants vs. Zombies: Garden Warfare 2: Setting

-The game takes place in the present day after the events of Garden Warfare where, after a long war, the Plants have been defeated by the Zombies (including the well-advanced ones) after Dr. Edgar George Zomboss contacts his future self and obtains the more technologically advanced Z-Mech, which is piloted by Zombie Imps.
-The Zombies use it to turn the tide on the Plants and conquer Suburbia, which they rename Zomburbia.
+The game takes place after the events of Garden Warfare.
+The Zombies turn the tide on the Plants and conquer Suburbia, which they rename Zomburbia.
 The Plants go to war against the Zombies to reclaim their home and fight for what is left of Suburbia.
-At the start of the game, the player grows in Zomburbia as a Sunflower and is warped out by Crazy Dave, landing in the Plants' side of the Backyard Battleground.

 In July 2015, it was announced that a three-part tie-in comic book series published by Dark Horse Comics was scheduled for release in October 2015.
 It is set before the events of Garden Warfare 2 and explains how the Zombies defeated the Plants and conquered Neighborville (Suburbia).
 The comics were successful, and now 31 total comics have been released.